 This post is part of an original TIDBITS recipe, first seen HERE on tidbits-cami.com.

 I have a reputation in my house of never making the same foods twice.
 My husband will hold my face in his hands, stare lovingly into my eyes and slowly say, “Marci, this is a good one, please…make it…again.”
 Or at least I think that’s what he said.
 I got distracted by an idea for a new strawberry balsamic syrup I planned on making for pancakes the next morning.
 What can I say, so many recipes, so little time!

-So when I told him I was gonna make my famous sausage stuffed bell peppers with homemade marinara he about flipped!
+So when I told him I was gonna make my famous pressure cooker Mexican stuffed bell peppers with sausage and homemade marinara he about flipped!
 “We haven’t had that one for years!” he exclaimed.
 Unfortunately (for him, not me), I ate a green chile burger later that week that blew my mind.
-The thoughts of an Ultimate Mexican Stuffed Bell Pepper destroyed any possibility of the other bell pepper what’s-its-name from ever being known by the world.
+The thoughts of the Ultimate pressure cooker Mexican Stuffed Bell Peppers destroyed any possibility of the other bell pepper what's-its-name from ever being known by the world.

 So comin' at ya today is a juicy turkey stuffed bell pepper, topped with pepper jack cheese and all the best Mexican staples, and then drizzled (preferably smothered) in a perfectly spicy chipotle lime sauce.
 If you have several smother-ers in your party, you may want to double this sauce.
 And if tortilla chips are a must for you when it comes to Mexican food, take a big handful, crush lightly in your hand, and let it snow all over your colorful plate of delicious food.
 You’ll be glad you did, I promise!

 And don’t you worry, my husband was so happy with this one, he didn’t even mention the other poor pepper that again lost it’s moment to shine.
 One day little pepper, one day.